will-carkner/will-carkner-com/src/content/blog/impact.md

 published: false
 ---

-- work on ambitious, hard work
-  - I find it exciting and added benefit of it being pos for humanity
-  - brings humanity forward
-  - keeps me mentally stimulated (say it in cleaner words)
 - reference why you should build hardware
   - work where work isn't being done
   - physical world -> physical things needed